 Want to learn more about the importance of sourcing food from ethical and sustainable sources?
 Start doing so today, by equipping yourself with the knowledge about pesticides killing fish...

 Every year, millions of fish in fish farms, lakes, rivers, and seas are killed by pesticides.
-These slippery friends die from pesticides if they’re improved applied to the land, but mostly from rainfall, causing the pesticides to drift downhill towards water streams.
+These slippery friends die from pesticides if they’re applied to the land, but mostly from rainfall, causing the pesticides to drift downhill towards water streams.

 The economic value of these fish, which are killed annually by pesticides, has now reached £8 to 21 million!
 What’s more, with the difficulty of tracing these deaths, this number is most likely underestimated.

 At the Leisure F&B Expo, we want to keep those within the food industry informed on the latest issues, providing tips for future reference.
 That's why we offer FREE tickets to our show; to make sure all food and beverage coorindators, from all sectors, can stay in the loop!
-This August has been the home for International Fishing Month, so what better time to inform you of the problems with pesticides killing fish, and what we can do about it.
+This August has been the home of International Fishing Month, so what better time to inform you of the problems with pesticides killing fish, and what we can do about it.

 Why are Pesticides a Problem For Fish?